BSalita/Woundify/README.md

 ## Console Application
-The woundify.exe is a console app tool for scripting audio, text and Houndify operations.
-There are commands for recording audio, converting text-to-speech (TTS), converting speech-to-text (STT), and invoking Houndify intent services.
+The woundify.exe is a console app tool for scripting audio, text and AI services.
+There are commands for recording audio, converting text-to-speech (TTS), converting speech-to-text (STT), and invoking many of the currently offered AI services.

 > `Usage: woundify.exe [command]*`